The Clear Edge

 The test: If the work doesn’t require your unique insights/relationships/expertise, it’s delegable.
 If someone else can do it at 80% of your quality, delegate it.

-The Hidden Problem: Identity Attachment to Execution
+The Hidden Problem: Founder Identity Attached To Execution Work

 The biggest barrier to 30-hour weeks isn’t systems—it’s founder identity tied to being “in the work.”